catch/objc-api/README.markdown

 }
 ```

-Check out the [online documentation](http://catch.github.com/objc-api/Documentation/) for more.
+Check out the [library documentation](http://catch.github.com/objc-api/Documentation/) for more.
 The [CatchClient class](http://catch.github.com/objc-api/Documentation/Classes/CatchClient.html) is the primary interface, so you might want to start there.

 Also, take a look at the DesktopDemo sample app to see an example of the library in use.
 The interesting stuff is in [DesktopDemoAppDelegate.m](https://github.com/catch/objc-api/blob/master/Examples/DesktopDemo/DesktopDemo/DesktopDemoAppDelegate.m).